Deanplayerljx/tab-vcr/README.md

 # TAB-VCR: Tags and Attributes based VCR Baselines

 This repository contains data and PyTorch code for the paper TAB-VCR: Tags and Attributes based VCR Baselines. arxiv link will be released soon.
+Authors: Jingxiang Lin, [Unnat Jain](https://unnat.github.io), [Alexander G. Swching](http://www.alexander-schwing.de).
+Project page: [https://deanplayerljx.github.io/tabvcr](https://deanplayerljx.github.io/tabvcr)

 # Setting up and using the repo

 This repo is based on the [VCR dataset repo](https://github.com/rowanz/r2c).
-The setup process is pretty the same.
+The setup process is pretty much the same.

 1. Get the dataset.
 Follow the steps in `data/README.md`.